space-wizards/docs/src/en/space-station-14/departments/service/proposals/hydro-rework.md

     	* Storyfruit: The produce will connect into the system that makes random library books, and read it out loud a sentence at a time.
 	* Perfect metabolism.
 An effect that removes growth components that use nutrients or water.
 	* Giving pit: When eaten, leaves a Giving Seed.
 Touch that to an item and the seed will grow into a tree that lets you harvest copies of that item.
+   	* Generator: The plant puts off a little bit of electricity.
+Anchor it to a wire to supply power to the station, or don't and get small zaps to nearby targets.
 * Neutral/Situational
 	* Sunglow: A high-power point light.
 Radius is ~8 tiles, higher intensity.
 Acts like a permanent flare you can also eat.
 	* New species.
 Varies by parent species.
 These should be more varied in 'power level', both good and bad.